AlizHarb/forgepulse/CONTRIBUTING.md

 Feel free to open an issue or contact harbzali@gmail.com

-Thank you for contributing to FlowForge!
+Thank you for contributing to ForgePulse!